carrieroroberto/early_care_gateway/README.md

 **2. Configure environment variables**

-The file .env.example is only a template of the environment configuration used by the system (not pushed on GitHub as a security best practice).
-You should either rename it to .env or create a new .env file with the correct values.
+The file *.env.example* is only a template of the environment configuration used by the system (not pushed on GitHub as a security best practice).
+You should either rename it to *.env* or create a new file with the correct values.

 **Generate a secret key**